ahliddin/programmer9/_posts/2020-12-27-booknotes-a-mind-for-numbers.md

 Practice ignoring distractions.
 It's far more powerful technique then trying not to feel those distractions.

 ***
-To avoid procrastination - focus and process, not product.
+To avoid procrastination - focus on process, not product.
 Big tasks make us feel uncomfortable, causing procrastination.
 *Focus just on working on task, not completing it*.
 You as well let yourself to back away from judging yourself (e.g. asking yourself *am I getting closer to finishing?*).

 ***
 Practice self-experimentation.
 If you plan to try something new - add a bit of science to it.